wasm3/wasm3/README.md

 I've also always felt that the "spin in a loop around a giant switch statement" thing most interpreters do was clumsy and boring.
 My intuition said there was something more elegant to be found.

-The structure that emerged I named a "meta machine" since it mirrors the execution of compiled code much more closely than the loop-based virtual machine.
+The structure that emerged I named a "meta machine" since it mirrors the execution of compiled code much more closely than the switch-based virtual machine.

-I set out with a goal of approximating Lua's performance, but this interperter appears to beat out Lua by 3X and more on basic benchmarks -- whatever they're worth!
+I set out with a goal of approximating Lua's performance.
+But this interperter appears to beat Lua by 3X and more on basic benchmarks -- whatever they're worth!

 ### How it works